locationtech/udig-platform/docs/user/en/Style Editor dialog.rst

 Style Pages
 ~~~~~~~~~~~

-A tree of :doc:`style pages` for the selected content is displayed.
+A tree of :doc:`Style Pages` for the selected content is displayed.
 Each page allowing the modification of
 one aspect of the visualization process.

 Apply